 The Welsh Baccalaureate (WBQ) is delivered at Foundation, Intermediate and Advanced levels in schools, colleges and training centres across Wales.
 The Welsh Baccalaureate Core at each level is studied alongside a range of appropriate academic and/or vocational optional qualifications.
 Candidates who meet the requirements of the Core and Options are awarded the full Diploma at the appropriate level.
 In addition, the Post 16 Level 1 Diploma and Post 16 Level 2 Diploma develop knowledge, understanding and skills with a particular focus on employability.
 These are currently only available as a pilot in some colleges or work based learning providers.

-The Welsh Government has accepted the recommendations of the Review of Qualifications for 14-19 year olds in Wales report published in November 2012.
-This proposes building on and strengthening the Welsh Baccalaureate to provide an overarching framework for qualifications for 14 to 19-year-olds.
-WJEC is currently working with and supporting the Welsh Government with the new developments.
-A steering group and a number of working groups are planning the new look Welsh Bacclaureate which will be introduced from September 2015.
-WJEC will provide support and training for centres well in advance of the start date.
+The Review of Qualifications for 14-19 year olds in Wales report published in November 2012, proposed building on and strengthening the Welsh Baccalaureate to provide an overarching framework for qualifications for 14 to 19-year-olds.
+WJEC has been working with the Welsh Government and stakeholders planning the new look Welsh Bac to be introduced from September 2015.
+This work is now completed.

 USEFUL ORGANISATIONS: This section contains links to many organisatons with an interest in the Welsh Bac, with details of the opportunities, actvities and resources they provide.

-CPD: Materials used at the recent Annual regional Welsh Baccalaureate conferences can be found in the relevant sections of this website.
+CPD: Materials used at the Annual regional Welsh Baccalaureate conferences can be found in the relevant sections of this website.
 Feedback was provided on the Summer Award 2013.
 Materials on the graded Individual Investigation can be found in the guidance section.
-Information on the forthcoming CPD events relating to the Intermediate and Foundation levels at Llandudno (7th November), Swansea (12th November) and Cardiff (29th November) can be found here.